AnthonissenBert/Notes/SlingshotDnD/Locations/Cities/Forsonne.md

 - [[City Center]]

 Interesting things:
 - once the party is long enough in the city they will encounter a person blabbing about the most stunning female with huge boobs.
-The person in question loves to
+The person in question loves to say this about herself.
+If the party investigates they stumble upon the layer of a succubus
+- Hanging around [[Old Town]] at night is not recommend